Criminal Immigration Lawyers for F1 Visa DUI, Reinstatement & Deportation

 2) You may be required to remain in the US pending the outcome of your case, meaning you will be unable to visit your friends and family back home until your case is resolved.

 3) Your F1 visa may be automatically revoked even if you are found innocent of any crime.
-Once revoked, you cannot use the F1 visa to enter the US without first reappearing before a US consular officer in your country and re-establishing visa eligibility.
+Once revoked, you cannot use the F1 visa to enter the US without first reappearing before a US consular officer in your country, re-establishing visa eligibility and reinstatement of F1 visa.

 4) You must acknowledge your arrest record if you wish to re-enter or remain in the US when you apply for renewal of your visa or a green card.
 This applies even if your case is ultimately dismissed.